pbagos/fastMETA/README.md

   *Default:* no Z-based filtering.

 - `--R2_cut_off`
   Enable LD-based filtering using TOP-LD for the correlation matrix.
+Download TOP-LD reference panel in parquet files [here](http://195.251.108.185/ref_panels/TOP_LD/EUR/SNV/)
   When this flag is set, TOP-LD is used across chromosomes to identify `variable` entries that are in pairs with LD
   `R² >= ld_R2_threshold`, and these variants are excluded from the correlation matrix.
   This affects **only** the correlation matrix estimation, not the meta-analysis step itself.